-PTA 244 - Business Concepts in Healthcare (2)
+PTA 244 - Business Concepts in Health Care (2)

-This course is designed to introduce the concepts of basic management theories and an overview of the U.S. health care system.
+In Business Concepts in Health Care the student is introduced to the concepts of basic management theories and an overview of the U.S. health care system.
 Students will explore responsibilities of practice managers with further identification of challenges specific to the health care setting.